Initial Configuration

 • An insecure registry does not use TLS (listens on plaintext HTTP) or uses TLS with a CA certificate that is not recognized by the Docker daemon.

-This issue occurs when the certificate is missing in /etc/docker/certs.d/registry-FQDN:443/ or when certificate verification fails due to an incorrect CA.
+If a certificate is missing in /etc/docker/certs.d/registry-FQDN:443/ or if certificate verification fails due to an incorrect CA, container deployment may fail.

 By default, Docker assumes all registries are secure, except for local ones.
 If Docker assumes a registry is secure, communication with an insecure registry fails.
 Configure the Docker daemon specifically to communicate with an insecure registry.